hobbsbros/carlo/DEVELOPER_GUIDE.md

 The following instructions will guide you to adding a Carlo langauge subcommand.

 1. Create a Cargo library package in the `subcommands` directory with the name `sc`, where `sc` is your desired subcommand name.
+The package should have name `carlo-sc`.

-2. Create a function in your subcommand library named `sc::sc`.
+2. Create a function in your subcommand library named `sc`.
 It is recommended that you import `carlotk::prelude::*` so you can use the Carlo tokenizer, parser, and environment utilities.
 Your function must have the following signature: `fn(CliArgs) -> ()`.

 3. Create the following entry in `Cargo.toml`.